CQCL/pytket-docs/manual/manual_circuit.rst

 In the context of quantum circuits a multiplexor is type of generalised multicontrolled gate.
 Multiplexors grant us the flexibility to specify different operations on target qubits for different control states.
 To create a multiplexor we simply construct a dictionary where the keys are the state of the control qubits and the values represent the operation performed on the target.

 Lets implement a multiplexor with the following logic.
-Here we treat the first two qubits a controls and the third qubit as the target.
+Here we treat the first two qubits as controls and the third qubit as the target.

 if control qubits in :math:`|00\rangle`: